Caroline Decker

 Caroline Decker Gladstein (born Caroline Dwofsky, April 26, 1912 – May 17, 1992) was a labor activist in the 1930s in California.
 A member of the Communist Party, as many activists were, she was an organizer for the Cannery and Agricultural Workers’ International Union (CAWIU).
 Decker helped organize the massive California agricultural strikes of 1933 during the Great Depression.

 Background

-Caroline Decker was born on April 26, 1912 in Macon, Georgia.
-Her real name was Caroline Dwofsky, the daughter of Bernard Dwofsky and Anna Raskin.
-Like most Communist organizers at the time, Caroline used an alias, taking "Decker" as hers, and known as Caroline Decker throughout her organizing career.
-Her parents were Jewish immigrants that emigrated to the US after fleeing pogroms in Ukraine.
+Caroline Decker was born on April 26, 1912, in Macon, Georgia.
+She was born Caroline Dwofsky, the daughter of Bernard Dwofsky and Anna Raskin.
+Like most communist organizers at the time, Caroline used an alias, taking "Decker" as hers, and known as Caroline Decker throughout her organizing career.
+Her parents were Jewish immigrants that emigrated to the U.S. after fleeing pogroms in Ukraine.